rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 ### `.rsvim.{js,ts}`

-If all above have failed, finally tries to detect:
+If all above failed, finally tries to detect:

 1. Whether a `$HOME/.rsvim.{js,ts}` file exists.